Frequently Asked Questions

-Research has shown that Therapeutic Touch® (TT) is helpful for people who are ill or in pain.
-Results show that it promotes a relaxation response, reduces anxiety, and improves sleep.
+Everyone feels different effects of a Therapeutic Touch session.
+Research shows that it promotes a relaxation response, reduces anxiety, and improves sleep.
 TT facilitates the body’s natural restorative process, bringing about an improved sense of well-being.
 If you ask someone who has just experienced a Therapeutic Touch session, they are likely to say they feel more relaxed, are experiencing less pain, and are generally more comfortable.

 Has any of this been scientifically proven?

 Therapeutic Touch is accepted as an evidence-based modality since each possible outcome that is reported about it has been proven in research.
 In fact, Therapeutic Touch has more research documentation than any other healing modality being used today.
 That came about because Dr. Krieger, a former professor of nursing at NYU, taught Therapeutic Touch to her students.
 Her graduate students often chose to explore this modality in their Master's thesis.
 Later on many of them earned their PhD in a similar way.